gavinconran/Concurrency/README.md

 # Concurrency in Java
 This repository contains code examples from **Software Construction in Java** [SCiJ](http://web.mit.edu/6.005/www/fa16/) and **Java: How To Program** [JHTP](https://www.pearsonhighered.com/product/Deitel-Java-How-to-Program-early-objects-9th-Edition/9780132575669.html).
+My work in this Repo has also acted as revision of the following MOOCs.

+### Software Engineering Related MOOCs
+* An Introduction to Interactive Programming in Python
+* Coding the Matrix: Linear Algebra through Computer Science Applications
+* Product Management Specialisation
+* Human-Computer Interaction
+* Startup Engineering
+* Software Defined Networks
+* Algorithms I & II
+* Programming Languages
+* Compilers
+* Functional Programming in Scala
+* Programming Mobile Applications Specialisation
+* Cryptography
+* Agile Development using Ruby on Rails

+Constructing good code is a **_Mens et Manus_** discipline and if you want to be a competent programmer, I think it is important to **_Learn By Coding_**.
+After a while, regardless of programming language, familiar **_Patterns_** and **_Design and Development Processes_** emerge and the art of coding begins to become natural.

-All the examples were written using Eclipse and Java 8.
+All the examples were written using Java 8, Eclipse, and Git.

 ### Table of Contents
 #### There are four basic types of Concurrency found in Java: